Enterprise Social Media Scheduling and Publishing

 Scheduling and publishing can move quickly once the brand inputs and social account permissions are ready.
 The timing depends more on the customer’s internal access and review process than on calendar setup.

-• Connect social accounts.
-LinkedIn, Instagram, Facebook, and X can be connected per brand once the right account owner has permission.
+- Connect social accounts.
+LinkedIn, Instagram, Facebook, X, and TikTok can be connected per brand once the right account owner has permission.

-• Generate the campaign.
+- Generate the campaign.
 Apaya creates the posts and assigns draft publish dates from the campaign settings.
-Drafts appear on the calendar as part of the generation flow.
+Drafts appear on the brand calendar as part of the generation flow.

 For a single brand with access and framework inputs ready, the first approved posts can be scheduled the same day.
-Multi-brand teams scale the same workflow across brands, locations, divisions, or social accounts as each set of permissions and approvals is ready.
+Multi-brand teams scale the same workflow across brands, locations, divisions, or social accounts by giving each brand its own calendar, social connections, review flow, and analytics inside the tenant.

 Frequently asked questions